Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 library(wallace)
 run_wallace(biomodelos=TRUE)
 ```
 2. Wallace will open in your browser.
-Upload occurrence data in **Occ Data** module.
+Upload occurrence data in **Occ Data** tab.

 * Select the "**User-specified**" module, and upload Occurrence CSV: *All_new_records_by_year.csv*

-Note: if you want to use the maskranger temporal extract module, this .csv file must include a column "year" with the years for occurrence data.
+**Note**: if you want to use the maskRangeR temporal extract module, this .csv file must include a column "year" with the years for occurrence data.
 Years should match MODIS data that you will upload in that module.

 3. Upload an SDM.